 It never even crossed their minds to require businesses seeking aid to contribute to the recovery effort.
 My government had to turn around and try to coax businesses to retool and manufacture the tools needed to combat the Coronavirus Pandemic.

 The United States government had public and private resources readily available to apply to save lives.
 We could have easily retooled and repurpose factories and infrastructure to serve the common good but did so at a painfully slow pace.

 To my surprise, the United States government sought to incentivize businesses with the hopes of earning profits on top of the public funds offered to them to help them through the pandemic.

 To add insult to injury instead of the United States government using awesome powers granted by the people to take over and manage the nation’s Coronavirus Pandemic response, it chose to hold Hunger Games-style competitions between the states to even bolster even more profits for private businesses.

 This approach will prove to be disastrous for obvious reasons.
 The Coronavirus Pandemic will teach us about our capitalistic, profit at all cost, supply and demand, shop till your drop culture.

 Will we learn it?
 Will you learn it?

 Coronavirus Pandemic has affected many cultures differently.
-Here in the United States, many complain about not being able to go outside, fun, or being asked to wear a Face Mask in public.
+Here in the United States, many complain about not being able to go outside, having fun, or being asked to wear a Face Mask in public.
 I guess some would call this a first-world problem.

-We complain about visiting our favorite restaurant or going to a gym to workout.
+We complain about visiting our favorite restaurant or going to a gym to work out.
 Many cultures suffer from poor economies, poor existing health care systems, and the inability to recover from an economic shutdown.